Resources for Students

 In addition to living in traditional residence halls, a number of students are housed in program houses located throughout campus.
 These houses accommodate groups of four to thirty people.
 Students are required to complete a special application to be considered for residence in these units.
 Groups living in Wooster Volunteer Network houses participate in volunteer activities that serve the campus and local community.
 All housing options are administered by the Office of Residence Life.

-In each residence hall and cluster of program houses, Resident Assistants are available for the support of the students in these communities.
+In each residence hall, Resident Assistants are available for the support of the students in these communities.
 RAs are second semester first-year, sophomores, juniors, or seniors who are trained to provide guidance, peer advising, and referral to campus services for students.
-Professional staff also live within the residential community to aid the residents.
+Professional staff also live within the residential community to aid the residents and provide support to our houses.

 For new students, a room reservation is made when an applicant has been accepted for admission, paid the enrollment and security deposit, and submitted the appropriate housing materials.
 New students must maintain a residence in College housing unless they apply for an exception.
 Housing assignments for new students will be completed and mailed in late July/early August by the Residence Life staff.